eudk/awesome-ai-tools/README.md

 ________________________________________________________________

-## 🚀 Godmode: Most Powerful and Frequently Used AI Tools
+## 🚀 Currently popular and Frequently Used AI Tools

 [🔝 Back to Top](#top)